davidmolina/davidmolina.github.io/resume.md

 Fresh off active-duty, I spent 6 months staffing the House Committee on Veterans & Emergency in the Oregon legislature.
 During my tenure, I managed Representative Jean Cowan and Committee Members veterans & emergency services legislative priorities with precision and drive.
 I learned how legislation becomes law and treasure the great mentorship by the Chair, Rep. Jean Cowan and her Chief of Staff, Patrick Sieng, as well as my Committee Services mentor, Patrick Brennan.
 My favorite memory was working on the [WWII Memorial Highway legislation](http://bendheroes.org/highway/) with Medal of Honor Bob Maxwell and retired Lt.
 Col Dick Tobiason of Bend, Oregon, and the many veterans organizations across the state doing amazing work.
 During this period I met a great mentor in Navy veteran Tony Ornelas who served on the Oregon Department of Veterans Affairs Advisory Council, and Tom Mann in the agency's public affairs.

-Committee managers, Rick & Patty, took a chance on a young Army lieutenant w/ this very cool job at the state's capitol and through the process helped him become a better writer and understand how things work at the state capitol.
+Committee managers, Rick & Patty, took a chance on a young Army lieutenant w/ this very cool job at the state's capitol and through the process helped him become a better writer and understand how ideas become law.

 Highlight: meeting other fellow veterans serving as legislators and continuing their service to country.
 Would inspire me years later.